zelshahawy/Game/README.md

   ```

   Our previous implmentation only incremented the score by 1 regardless of the number of intersections in a territory that is controlled by a given player,
   instead of incrementing it by the number of intersections within the territory.
-So we implemented the following changes in the `scores` method (`go.py:239`):
+So we implemented the following change in the `scores` method (`go.py:239`):

+  Changed

   ```python
   if len(borders) == 1:
       scores[borders[0]] += 1